Tony Holland (bodybuilder)

 Tony Holland (born 1939) is a British bodybuilder known for his muscle dancing act using his skill at the Maxalding muscle control technique.

-He achieved national celebrity in the UK after appearing on the ITV talent show Opportunity Knocks in 1964.
+He appeared on the ITV talent show Opportunity Knocks in 1964.
 His act consisted of flexing his biceps and then his shoulder muscles to the music Wheels Cha-Cha.
 He won the show six times and went on to repeat his 'muscle dancing' act on Sunday Night at the London Palladium.